dailystory/docs/articles/changelog/2020/october.md

 * Move drop and tether to header
 * Contact Record Revisions to Campaigns Section
 * Return id for contact activity notes
+* Check if Amp string is null or empty

 ## October 29.
 2020
 * Refactor to remove lead stats